 Fix some sufficiently large limit cardinal $\lambda$ of $W$, with $\PP\in\her_\lambda^W$, and such that ($*$) there is $\eta<\lambda$ such that there is $(p,q)\in\PP\cross\PP$ forcing ``$\dot{S}^{\lambda}_0|\eta\neq \dot{S}^{\lambda}_1|\eta$''.
 Let $\eta$ be the least witness to ($*$) (relative to $\lambda$).
 Note then that $M||\eta\in W$ and $\PP\cross\PP$ forces ``$\dot{S}^\lambda_0||\eta=\dot{S}^\lambda_1||\eta=M||\eta$''.
-There are two possibilities: \begin{enumerate}[label=\tu{(}\roman*\tu{)}] \item There is $(p_0,q_0)\in\PP\cross\PP$ forcing ``$\dot{S}^\lambda_0|\eta$ and $\dot{S}^\lambda_1|\eta$ are both active, and $\dot{S}^\lambda_0|\eta\neq \dot{S}^\lambda_1|\eta$'', or \item otherwise. \end{enumerate}
+There are two possibilities: \begin{enumerate}[label=\tu{(}\roman*\tu{)}] \item There is $(p,q)\in\PP\cross\PP$ forcing ``$\dot{S}^\lambda_0|\eta$ and $\dot{S}^\lambda_1|\eta$ are both active, and $\dot{S}^\lambda_0|\eta\neq \dot{S}^\lambda_1|\eta$'', or \item otherwise. \end{enumerate}

-\begin{clmfour} If \ref{item:only_one_ext} holds, then $\eta$ is not a cardinal of $W$.\end{clmfour} \begin{proof} In case \ref{item:only_one_ext}, any condition which forces that $\dot{S}^\lambda_0|\eta$ is active, forces all of the facts about the active extender $E$, because otherwise we get case \ref{item:two_exts}.
+\begin{clmfour} If \ref{item:only_one_ext} holds, then $\eta$ is not a cardinal of $W$.\end{clmfour} \begin{proof} In case \ref{item:only_one_ext}, any condition $(p,q)$ which forces that $\dot{S}^\lambda_0|\eta$ is active decides all elements of the active extender $E=F^{\dot{S}^\lambda_0|\eta}$, because otherwise we get case \ref{item:two_exts}.
 So $E\in W$, and the active premouse $(M||\eta,E)\in W$.
 But the active extender of a premouse definably collapses its index, so $\eta$ is not a cardinal in $W$.\end{proof}